 In that way, the season ended up as an average season for both players.
 They both regressed to the mean.

-If you were to apply Arlington69’s logic here, you would compare the situation in January with the situation in May.
+If you were to apply Arlington69’s logic here, you would compare the situation in January to the situation in May.
 And you would see what Arlington69 would call a momentum shift: The formerly trailing Ronaldo catching up with Paulinho and eventually surpassing him.
 However, it doesn’t take much football knowledge to realize that this so-called “momentum shift” is completely natural.
 We are clearly not witnessing a God-like force intervening in Spanish football but plain and simply that a player’s performance may start at an extreme high or low, but still eventually normalize.

 Given that Arlington69’s experiment is based on his own matches, a natural question to ask is whether Arlington69 is Ronaldo or a Paulinho when it comes to FIFA.
 Or to put it differently: What is his “mean” and what is his “extreme”?